vaxxstance/vaxxstance.github.io/README.md

 + **Example 2**: If a team articipates in the **Zero-shot** or **Open tracks** then runs must be submitted for **both Basque and Spanish** languages.

+Furthermore, **each team can submit two runs per evaluation setting and language**.
+Thus, if a team participates in all 4 evaluation settings, then for each language it could submit 8 runs (2 Close-Textual, 2 Close-Contextual, 2 Open Track and 2 Zero-shot Track), namely, a total of 16 runs.

 ### Important Dates

 The tentative schedule of the task is as follows: